-For more information, see Version 3 Compatibility Mode on page 31.
+For more information, see Version 3 Compatibility Mode in the Safeguard Authentication Services Installation Guide.

 When running Safeguard Authentication Services client agent in Version 3 Compatibility Mode, you have the option in One Identity Management Console for Unix to set the schema configuration to use Windows 2003 R2.
-See Configure Windows 2003 R2 Schema in the mangement console online help for details.
+See Configure Windows 2003 R2 Schema in the management console online help for details.
 The Windows 2003 R2 schema option extends the schema to support the direct look up of Unix identities in Active Directory domain servers.